 Includes anniversary programs, events or activities that take place for a day, week or over the course of a year (commemorations, observances, celebrations, etc.).

 We'll award the annual report that demonstrates the best and most efficient communication of a company's financial results and overall positioning.
 Design, crafting of messages from the CEO and effective presentation of company messages will be included in judging criteria.
-Please include five copies of the report as well as pertinent information from our standard campaign entry form, or a link to the annual report.
+Please include a link to the annual report.

 Recognizing an outstanding, influential business-related blog or online journal written by a representative of the organization with the goal of espousing the brand or a certain brand message, and done so with flair and personality.